 - Fresh Lime Juice.
 Fresh lime juice is the key to the best corn salsa, in my opinion.
 It highlights the fresh flavors and helps give this mixture a more true salsa texture.

 - Salt + Cumin + Chili Powder.
-Simple seasonings like salt, cumin, and chili powder add just the right amount of smokiness and depth to our Chipotle copycat salsa.
+Simple seasonings like kosher salt, ground cumin, and chili powder add just the right amount of smokiness and depth to our Chipotle copycat salsa.
 (This blend is what makes ours better than Chipotle’s!)

 Build The Best Burrito Bowl With This Fresh Corn Salsa:

 You can certainly serve this copycat Chipotle corn salsa with tortilla chips, steak, veggie, or chicken tacos, or nachos, but my favorite way to use this fresh corn salsa recipe is in burrito bowls!
 Build an epic burrito bowl with goodies like…